seanwhite674/FinalYearProject/README.md

 # Gaussian Process Regression for Gravitational Waves

 ## Overview
-This project explores how **Gaussian Process Regression (GPR)** can be used to efficiently predict **waveform mismatches** between analytical gravitational wave (GW) models and high-fidelity **Numerical Relativity (NR)** simulations.
+This project explores how **Gaussian Process Regression (GPR)** can be used to efficiently predict **waveform mismatches** between analytical gravitational wave (GW) models and **Numerical Relativity (NR)** simulations.
 NR simulations are the gold standard for generating GW waveforms but are computationally costly.
-By training GPR models on a limited set of NR-informed mismatches, this project builds a **surrogate model** that generalizes across the binary black hole parameter space — reducing the need for new NR runs while maintaining high predictive accuracy.
+By training GPR models on a limited set of NR-informed mismatches, this project builds a **surrogate model** that generalizes across the binary black hole parameter space, reducing the need for new NR runs while maintaining high predictive accuracy.

 ---